-The CPSU recently collaborated with researchers Associate Professor Linda Colley, CQUniversity, and Dr Sue Williamson, UNSW Canberra, to undertake a research project, Working During the Pandemic, to gather data about the experience of public sector employees working during the COVID-19 crisis.
-Over 6000 employees from across the APS, NTPS and ACT Government participated in the project - 95% of responses were from the federal public sector.
+In 2020, the CPSU collaborated with researchers from CQUniversity and UNSW Canberra to undertake a research project, Working During the Pandemic, to gather data about the experience of public sector employees working during the COVID-19 crisis.
+More than 6000 employees from across the APS, NTPS and ACT Government participated in the project - 95% of responses were from the federal public sector.

-The survey shows that only 31% of respondents had accessed the option to work from home prior to the pandemic.
+The survey showed that only 31% of respondents had accessed the option to work from home prior to the pandemic.
 For lower level APS employees, fewer than 15% of respondents had accessed working from home pre-pandemic.
-The officially reported figure had 57% of APS staff working from home at the time the survey was taken.
-That figure has since risen to 64%, as reported on 11 August 2020.
+At the time of the survey, the officially reported figure had 57% of APS staff working from home - that rose to 64%, as reported on 11 August 2020.
 This dramatic shift to home-based work enabled the APS to continue to operate effectively and meet the challenges of the pandemic for the Australian community.
 The effectiveness of this transformation provides an opportunity to consider future directions and increased access to work from home arrangements

 - Take a quick look at the survey highlights.

 - Read the CPSU analysis of the survey results.

 - Download the research report - Working during the Pandemic: From resistance to revolution?